leoafarias/gen-ui-talk/gen_ui_app/slides.md

   flex: 3
   align: center
 }
-### Flutter es ideal para UI Generativa
+### Flutter is Well-Suited for Generative UI
-Built for any screen: Ideal para generar UIs adaptativas en diversos dispositivos y plataformas.
+Built for any screen: Ideal for generating adaptive UIs across devices and platforms.

 {@column}

 ---

-### ¿Cómo pueden los LLM comprender tu UI?
+### How can LLMs Understand Your UI?

 {@column}